-In 2018, the corporate blog of First Investment Bank marked its 10th anniversary.
-Over the years, the Bank has constantly striven to develop its blog in line with the current trends in internet communication and customer needs.
-In this context, a new platform was developed and launched in the middle of the year on which the corporate blog is based, aimed at introducing a more intuitive and user-friendly design and functionality.
-Recognition of the successful development of Fibank's blog during the year was its ranking among the finalists in the Blog category of the Site of the Year awards.
+In 2019, the corporate blog of First Investment Bank marked its 11th anniversary.
+Over the years, the Bank has strived to continuously develop its corporate blog in line with current trends in communication in the Internet environment, while maintaining an intuitive and user-oriented approach, design and functionality of the platform.

-The corporate blog presents the diverse range of social and corporate initiatives of the Bank, financial analyzes and studies related to the market of banking products and services in the country, current news on various topics, as well as useful information for customers.
+The corporate blog presents the diverse range of social and corporate initiatives of the Bank, financial analyses and studies related to the market of banking products and services in the country, current news on various topics, as well as useful information for customers.
 It engages in open dialogue and customer feedback, thus enabling the Bank to explore the usability of products and services, as well as customer satisfaction.

-Apart from its corporate blog, First Investment Bank also maintains active online communication in real time with customers and stakeholders through leading social networks such as Facebook, LinkedIn, Instagram, Twitter, and YouTube.
+Apart from its corporate blog, First Investment Bank also maintains active online communication in real time with customers and stakeholders through leading social networks such as Facebook, Instagram, LinkedIn, Twitter and YouTube.

-First Investment Bank uses direct sales (on-site, at the client's premises) as an additional opportunity for distribution of products and services, including for comprehensive bank servicing of institutional and corporate clients.
+First Investment Bank uses direct sales (on-site, at the client's premises) as an additional opportunity for the distribution of products and services, including for comprehensive bank servicing of institutional and corporate clients.

-In 2018, First Investment Bank continued to attract new corporate customers from different market segments using direct sales.
+In 2019, First Investment Bank continued to attract new corporate customers from different market segments using direct sales.
 This approach helps to build long-term relationships with key customers, as well as to obtain direct feedback on the Bank's products and services.

-The Corporate Sales and Public Procurement Department in the system of First Investment Bank has considerable experience in servicing corporate and institutional clients, budget spending units, state and municipal enterprises.
+The Corporate Sales and Public Procurement Department in the system of First Investment Bank has considerable experience in preparing the Bank's participation in public procurement, as well as in servicing corporate and institutional clients, budget spending units, state and municipal enterprises.